keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 ## Keptn-Service-Template-Go

-**Note**: Depending on the complexity of your service it might be easier to start over from https://github.com/keptn-sandbox/keptn-service-template-go and just modify the relevant eventhandlers.
+**Note**: Depending on the complexity of your service it might be easier to start over from https://github.com/keptn-sandbox/keptn-service-template-go and just modify the relevant event handlers.

 ### main.go